KiprutoKelvin/Wine-Quality-Predictions/CONTRIBUTING.md

-# I am the only Contributor for this repository
+# I am the Contributor for this repository